Cindy was appointed executive director of MRT in February 2020.

 Some of Cindy’s favorite things to do are to hike our local mountains, explore California and give back to Los Angeles.
 She is inspired by the magic of California’s ancient 2,000-year-old giant sequoia trees, the delectable taste of the fruit from her mother’s trees and the ability to live and work inside oak woodlands within a major metropolis.

-Kevin Gaston joined MRT in 2015 and is our Director of Planning & Strategy.
-Prior to joining the trust, he worked in various roles for California State Parks and the National Park Service, and received his B.S. in Environmental Science & Resource Management from CSUCI.
+Kevin Gaston joined MRT in 2015 and currently serves as our Deputy Director.
+Prior to joining the Trust, he worked in various roles for California State Parks and the National Park Service, and received his B.S. in Environmental Science & Resource Management from CSUCI.
 Kevin enjoys the mix of creativity and analytics involved with managing projects at MRT.
-He believes in our mission because true environmentalism requires local action and enthusiasm, and non-profit organizations are the best medium to harness that energy.
-Outside his work, you can find Kevin surfing, backpacking, and reading in his backyard.
+He believes in our mission because true environmental action requires local commitment and enthusiasm, and non-profit organizations are the best medium to harness that energy.
+Outside his work, you can find Kevin surfing, cooking, and reading in his backyard with his wife, Emily.